torbjornbp/video-ocr2srt/README.md

 ```

 The script will process the video, performing OCR on the specified frames, and will output an SRT subtitle file with the same name as the input video file, in the format `<video_filename>_<language>_<timestamp>.srt`.

-### Things to improve
-- Currently the the OCR is written to a SRT per processed frame. so the same text will be added as multiple subitle objects for every frame rather than the span of the subtitle.
-Duplicate subtitles can probably be merged somehow
-- Reduce amount of false positives